voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/Integration-Processes.md

 ![Customer experience in Voucherify case 4](https://raw.githubusercontent.com/voucherifyio/voucherify-openapi/mk/integration-processes/docs/assets/img/guides_implementation_blueprint_integration_processes_customer_experience_case_4.png "Customer experience in Voucherify case 4")

-Step 1: A typical scenario is presented where the customer browses products, adds them to their cart, and proceeds to checkout.
+**Step 1**: A typical scenario is presented where the customer browses products, adds them to their cart, and proceeds to checkout.

->During the shopping process, there is no need to send any API requests to Voucherify when a customer adds or removes any products from their cart.
+>When the customer is shopping and adding products to or removing them from the cart, there is no need to send API requests to Voucherify.
 API requests are only needed if you want to verify whether a customer qualifies for the discount or to calculate the discount itself.

-Step 2: The customer can be eligible for a discount.
+**Step 2**: The customer can be eligible for a discount.

-Step 3: This step has two possible outcomes depending on your previous choice:
+**Step 3**: This step has two possible outcomes depending on your previous choice:

-- If the customer used a discount - the Redemptions API is used
+- If the customer uses a discount – the Redemptions API is used

-- If the customer was not eligible for a discount - the Create order API is used
+- If the customer is not eligible for a discount – the Create order API is used

-Step 4: The customer is rewarded with points.
+**Step 4**: The customer is rewarded with points.
 The points are calculated by Voucherify according to the Earning Rules.

-Step 5: Optional - The marketing team can decide whether the customer should be informed about the earned points and which [distribution channel](https://support.voucherify.io/article/19-how-does-the-distribution-manager-work#channels) will be used.
+**Step 5**: Optional – The marketing team can decide whether the customer should be informed about the earned points and which [distribution channel](https://support.voucherify.io/article/19-how-does-the-distribution-manager-work#channels) will be used.

-Step 6: The customer received a notification.
+**Step 6**: The customer receives a notification.